ioanniskousis/amitree-api/README.md

 3. Automated tests are implemented that validate the functionality works as intended
 4. The solution is simple and well organized.
 No extra routes, models, controllers are implemented although a real app in production would require further features
 5. The code is error-resistant and does consider reasonable edge-cases
 6. The API allows a capable front-end developer to build an application.
-An draft example is implemented and is hosted in github at address https://github.com/ioanniskousis/amitree-interact
+A draft example is implemented and is hosted in github at address https://github.com/ioanniskousis/amitree-interact

 <br/>